voxdraco/Valheim-project/README.md

 Hello and welcome to my valheim project.

-In this I will be going over simple project I worked on to spin up a valheim containter from scratch and how to get it working in kubernetes.
+In this I will be going over a simple project I worked on to spin up a valheim container from scratch and how to get it working in kubernetes.

-If you are attempting to do this yourself, you need to configure a kubernetes cluster yourself first AND a registry where the containters can sit.
+If you are attempting to do this yourself, you need to configure a kubernetes cluster yourself first AND a registry where the containers can sit.

 kubernetes cluster: https://www.virtualizationhowto.com/2021/06/kubernetes-home-lab-setup-step-by-step/